Terry Crews Claps Back At Internet Troll Who Calls Him A ‘Fa***t’ For Speaking Up About Sexual Assault

-Terry Crews is fed up of ignorant haters and Internet trolls who criticized him for speaking up about his alleged sexual harassment experience and it seemed like this one got him lecturing about the twisted logic a social media user seemed to have in mind.
+Terry Crews is fed up of ignorant haters and internet trolls who criticized him for speaking up about his alleged sexual harassment experience, and it seemed like this one got him lecturing about the twisted logic a social media user seemed to have in mind.

 Not too long ago, the White Chicks actor and former American football player spoke up about his own experience with predators in Hollywood who use their position to do whatever they want with actors and actresses, according to a report from the Inquisitr.